russelltg/wl-screenrec/README.md

 Capture 444 video (no pixel format compression):

 > NOTE: Look at `vainfo -a` to see your supported pixel formats.
 Support is very
 > hardware-dependent.
-For example, on my machine only HEVC suports 444 formats, and
+For example, on my machine only HEVC supports 444 formats, and
 > all of 8-bit RGB formats didn't work for whatever reason.

 ```bash